RonLek/ALPR-and-Identification-for-Indian-Vehicles/README.md

 ### Training
 `training_sih.ipynb` is the Jupyter notebook which contains the code used to train the model.
 It can be run on [Google Colab](https://colab.research.google.com/) or locally using [Anaconda](https://www.anaconda.com/).
 (When running using Anaconda make sure you have the `project_sih` folder from the Google Drive placed correctly in the path.)

-If you don't wish to train the model from the beginning and are looking for a pretrained model `yolo-obj_best.weights` (Stored in Google Drive/project_sih/darknet/build/darknet/x64/backup) contains pretrained weights to initialize the model and test directly.
+If you don't wish to train the model from the beginning and are looking for a pretrained model `yolo-obj_best.weights` (Stored in Google Drive/project_sih/darknet/build/darknet/x64/backup - [Direct Link](https://drive.google.com/drive/folders/196iZncscUUrerpD4-FmQ9ManoxxRX103?usp=sharing)) contains pretrained weights to initialize the model and test directly.

 ### Dataset
 The model has been trained on more than 2500 images.
 About 1000 images were taken for the dataset from the paper - [A Robust Real-Time Automatic License Plate Recognition Based on the YOLO Detector by Laroca *et.al.*](https://ieeexplore.ieee.org/document/8489629) and a lot of images were manually clicked for odd and more difficult cases.
 We also scraped images from Google, meticulously selecting unique and difficult-to-detect images to make the model more robust to different kinds of vehicles and scenarios.